Leana Mhòr, west Glen Roy

-Leana Mhor is a small, characterful Fiona hill that guards the entrance to Glen Roy.
-Mostly clad in heather, it features two distinctive spurs that rise from Glen Roy on either side of Coire an t-Seilich.
+Leana Mhòr, a Fiona hill at the entrance to Glen Roy, is mostly heather-clad and marked by two distinctive spurs rising on either side of Coire an t-Seilich.

 Prominence174m